scheissman/PlayingwithPython/README.md

 # PlayingwithPython

-This is my Python learning Repo, Here I will save some scripts so I have the on my HUB
+This is my Python learning Repo, Here I will save some scripts so I have them on my HUB and also learning a bit about ghub